 The Master of Science in Leadership degree with a concentration in Criminal Justice prepares graduates to enter positions of leadership in their fields.
 Designed to promote leadership through critical thinking, social justice and civic responsibility, students develop innovative techniques needed to improve organizations' efficiency, effectiveness and productivity.
 They develop the skills necessary to design, assess, implement, and evaluate policy and learn a variety of analytical approaches to problem solving and organizational decision-making to prepare them for the complex multifaceted challenges they will face as leaders.

-To receive the Master of Science in Criminal Justice Leadership, the candidate must meet the following criteria:
+To receive the Master of Science in Criminal Justice Leadership degree, the candidate must meet the following criteria:

 36 credits as follows: